 Our materials are designed for full-course use as a core program to support an aligned, coherent progression within and across grades.

 Check out “How We Raise the Bar for Curriculum Development” here.

-We currently offer Open Up Resources 6–8 Math and EL Education K–5 Language Arts, Bookworms K–5 Reading and Writing, and we will offer a high school math curriculum authored by MVP Math during the 2019–2020 school year.
+We currently offer Open Up Resources 6–8 Math, EL Education K–5 Language Arts, Bookworms K–5 Reading and Writing, and we will offer a high school math curriculum authored by MVP Math during the 2019–2020 school year.
 We plan to continue expanding our offerings over time.